Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 You should now have a spreadsheet with one row.
 The row should show the titles above.
 Column 1A should have a list of URLs for your blog posts.

-This spreadsheet is going to be invaluable for the future of your blog.
+This spreadsheet is going to be invaluable for our conversion rate optimization strategy.
 Why?
 Because it contains all the data that you need to determine how to organise your blog.

 Let me show you why all this data is so important, and how to use it.